 As termite management professionals we strongly encourage you to install or upgrade your current termite barrier first, then budget and plan for the rest of your action items.
 Termite barriers can be costly depending on the extent of the damage but it’s absolutely required.

-Don’t forget to make a plan to tackle the rest of the action items eventually because these minor fixes can continue to attract termites!
+Don’t forget to make a plan to tackle the rest of the action items eventually, because even minor problems can continue to attract termites!

 4. Get A Termite Barrier Installed